javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/1-hello-object/task.md

 ---

-# Первый объект
+# Hello, object

-Мини-задача на синтаксис объектов. Напишите код, по строке на каждое действие.
+Write the code, each line for an action:

-1. Создайте пустой объект `user`.
+1. Create an empty object `user`.
-2. Добавьте свойство `name` со значением `Вася`.
+2. Add the property `name` with the value `John`.
-3. Добавьте свойство `surname` со значением `Петров`.
+3. Add the property `surname` with the value `Smith`.
-4. Поменяйте значение `name` на `Сергей`.
+4. Change the value of the `name` to `Pete`.
-5. Удалите свойство `name` из объекта.
+5. Remove the property `name` from the object.